News & Events

 • Deliver clean power where it is most efficiently generated (like solar in Arizona or wind in Wyoming) to where it is most sorely needed (like big cities on the East and West coasts).

-• Have open and interoperable standards.
+• Have .
 Right now the nation's power grid is set atop a messily entangled network of state, regional, and federal regulations.
 From Wired: "The industry-run North American Electric Reliability Council appoints eight regional agencies to manage grid standards, but they clash with state agencies, which constantly angle for more authority."

 • Be more reliable.
 Achenbach calls the current electric grid "reliable but not reliable enough."
 Then he delves into a frightening account of the cascade of mishaps and mistakes that caused a $6 billion blackout that affected 50 million people in eight states and Ontario.